Water Book Club

 Water Book Club Details

 A limited number of complimentary books are available through the Athens-Clarke County Regional Library.
 People can call the reference department or ask a staff member if at the library.
-The complimentary books through the Water Conservation Office have been claimed.

 Seth M. Siegel is a serial entrepreneur, water activist, and a New York Times bestselling author.
 His critically acclaimed award-winning book Let There Be Water: Israel’s Solution for a Water-Starved World has been published in 19 languages and is on sale in more than 50 countries.
 His newest work, Troubled Water: What's Wrong with What We Drink, sets forth an ambitious agenda for a fundamental rethinking of America’s drinking water system.
 Seth has another book coming out next May called Other People's Words: Wisdom for an Inspired and Productive Life that reflects a lifetime of collecting inspirational quotations.